avillanueva1005/avillanueva1005.github.io/blogs/REDorianReport.md

 ## Replication Results

 ![temporal analysis graph](RE-Dorian/covidtweetsbyhours.png)
 Figure 1.
-Amount of COVID-19 vaccine tweets from May 14th to May 20th 2021.
+Number of COVID-19 vaccine tweets from May 14th to May 20th 2021.

 ![content analysis graph](RE-Dorian/uniquewords.png)
 Figure 2.
-Number of times most frequently tweeted words appeared during this study period.
+Frequency of most commonly tweeted words that appeared during this study period.

 ![word pair network](RE-Dorian/wordnetwork.png)
 Figure 3.
-Word pair network of words commonly associated with each other in tweets during this study period.
+Word pair network of words commonly found together in tweets during this study period.

 ![map of twitter activity](RE-Dorian/mapcovidtweets.png) Figure 4.
-Locations of covid-vaccine related tweets in the Western half of the U.S.
+Tweet locations of posts related to the Covid-19 vaccine in the Western half of the U.S.

 ![hot spot analysis](RE-Dorian/mapclusterscovidtwitter.png)
 Figure 5.
-Hot and cold spots for covid-related Twitter activity in the Western half of the U.S.
+Hot and cold spots for Covid-19 related Twitter activity in the Western half of the U.S.

 ## Unplanned Deviations from the Protocol